questorbyte/cellular_netowork_dataset/README.md

 **ProBait Dataset** repository welcomes you! 🚀 We have endeavored to open-source the dataset that was designed for our research project.
 This dataset might be useful for researchers working on **Cellular Networks, Machine Learning and Cybersecurity**.

-📌 The dataset consists of behavior of **10 unique user equipment.**.
+📌 The dataset consists of behavior of **10 unique user equipment**.

 ---